nhamaus/Voiager/README.md

 cd Voiager
 pip install .
 ```
 External package requirements are provided in the file [requirements.txt](requirements.txt).
 Follow the instructions provided on the [VIDE wiki](https://bitbucket.org/cosmicvoids/vide_public/wiki/Home/) to install VIDE.
+For correctly rendering the plots you additionally need [LaTeX](https://texblog.org/installing-latex/).

 ## Usage